JimGiouvanakis/C-projects/README.md

 ## Grading System

 This program calculates the final grade of students based on their written exercises and exams.
+The template is based in the template was asked by my University.

 ### How to Use